More than 500,000 mail ballots were rejected in the primaries. That could make the difference in battleground states this fall.

 North Carolina in May loosened its witness requirement for absentee ballots during the pandemic, allowing ballots to count if they are signed by one witness instead of two or a notary.

 Still, Allison Riggs, interim executive director of the Southern Coalition for Social Justice, called the bill a “Band-Aid over a gushing arterial wound.”
-The group filed suit and won a ruling Aug.
+The group filed su it and won a ruling Aug.
 4 that the state must provide a cure process to help voters fix mistakes that otherwise would lead to their ballots being rejected.

 Riggs estimated that if voter participation rates are similar to 2016, about 115,000 ballots will be saved by the ruling.

-Note: This story has been updated to reflect an updated number of ballots that were thrown out in Maine and remove a reference to that state’s rejection rate, which was calculated using a rejections figure that included ballots not returned by voters.